There are hundreds of SEO factors to consider when optimizing a website for search engines but not all rules are equal.

 For best practices, don’t use general words but use anchor text that makes sense.

-There is no Google penalty from using keyword research anchor text for internal links.
+There is no Google penalty for using keyword research anchor text for internal links.

 In cases you have difficulties in adding internal links naturally in your content, you can use a ‘Further Reading’ or ‘Related Articles’ section within your content and link to other articles using the full title.
 See the example below: